Terra-AUS/TerraAustralis/doc/build-osx.md

 #### Deploy Dependencies

-You can deploy a `.dmg` containing the AustraliaCash Core application using `make deploy`.
+You can deploy a `.dmg` containing the TerraAustralis Core application using `make deploy`.
 This command depends on a couple of python packages, so it is required that you have `python` installed.

 Ensuring that `python` is installed, you can install the deploy dependencies by running the following commands in your terminal: